eilidht/Accounts/README.md

 # Accounts

+## Service Specification
+The service interface is defined in the spec/accounts.yml file.

 ## Setting up your environment
 These instructions assume that you are running MacOSX with a functioning python version 3.7.0, although they should be broadly applicable to Unix and Linux variants.
 If you are running a Windows based operating system please follow the instructions